EricTalv/PythonEmailScraper/README.md

 3.Take new links and scan them for more emails & links
   |
   ▼
-4.Repeate til no new links or emailes are found
+4.Repeate til no new links or emails are found
 </pre>